Posted by Jennifer Sartell, Professional Homesteader & Blogger, Mon, May 4, 2015

 When birth starts, the goat might rock a bit and push.
 A bubble filled with liquid will appear from her vagina.
 This is the amniotic membrane.
 The bubble will come out a little at a time.
 It might contract slightly after the push is over.

 If everything is as it should be, you will see two little hooves inside the bubble followed by a nose.
 If the doe is having a hard time, after the head is delivered I often break the bubble if it hasn’t broken already.
 This will ease her labor.

-(If you’ve never experienced a doe giving birth, check out a video of our Angora doe giving birth.
-It really is amazing.)
+Clear the newborn kid’s nasal passages immediately.
+It will sometimes shake its head.
 The doe should continue to push and deliver the kid rather quickly.
 The last of the kid will be delivered swiftly, sliding out in one swooshing motion.

 Make sure that, if you are assisting the doe, you bring the kid up to her face immediately after giving birth.
 Again, check to make sure the kid is breathing and allow the doe to begin cleaning the kid.